 >Partition policy 44: Allow Extended Domain Management is set to ON for at least one firmware 7.8.0 or newer partition.

->you have an uninitialized destination Luna Cloud HSM service
+>you have an uninitialized destination Luna Cloud HSM service (if cloning to Luna Cloud HSM rather than on-premises HSM)

 >if your client host is a Windows device, you have installed pscp (PuTTY Secure Copy Protocol).